multiism/talk-blocks/README.md

 * There can be speech synthesis easter eggs. :)

-* We definitely need to test to make sure the electrical connections are safe, first with a multimeter, then by touch (but I feel like it shouldn't be a problem)
+* Need to make sure the electrical connections will be and are safe

-* We plan to file for an [open patent][].
+* I want to file for an [open patent][] if possible.
 -->